We know that, together, we can end the death penalty everywhere.

 For over 45 years, Amnesty International has been campaigning to abolish the death penalty around the world.

-The organization’s work to oppose the death penalty takes many forms, including targeted, advocacy and campaign based projects in sub-Saharan Africa, Asia-Pacific, Americas and Europe and Central Asia , and Middle East and North Africa regions; strengthening national and international standards against its use, including by supporting the successful adoption of resolutions by the UN General Assembly on a moratorium on the use of the death penalty; and applying pressure on cases that face imminent execution.
+The organization’s work to oppose the death penalty takes many forms, including targeted, advocacy and campaign based projects in sub-Saharan Africa, Asia-Pacific, Americas and Europe and Central Asia , and Middle East and North Africa regions; strengthening national and international standards against its use, including by supporting the successful adoption of resolutions by the UN General Assembly on a moratorium on the use of the death penalty; and applying pressure on behalf of people facing imminent execution.
 We also support actions and work by the abolitionist movement, at national, regional and global level.

 When Amnesty International started its work in 1977, only 16 countries had totally abolished the death penalty.
 Today, that number has risen to 112 – more than half the world’s countries.
 More than two-thirds are abolitionist in law or practice.